coleellis/cyber-training/toolkit/gdb/static-analysis.md

+---
+description: Pre-running analysis of a binary.
+---

 # Static Analysis

 This section will cover the static analysis of a binary, including function disassembly, viewing the stack, and viewing the registers.